Cars Brands that start with C

 Casalini Logo

-The automobile brand, founded by Italian Giovanni Casalini in 1939 under his own name – Casalini, in Piacenza (Italy), is the oldest manufacturer of microcars in the country.
+The automobile brand, founded by Italian Giovanni Casalini in 1939 under his name – Casalini, in Piacenza (Italy), is the oldest manufacturer of microcars in the country.
 It produces mopeds and microcars on three- and four-wheeled bases.
-Modern models are distinguished by the use of modern high-strength polymer based on reinforced fiberglass in the production of the body.
+Modern models are distinguished by using modern high-strength polymer based on reinforced fiberglass in the body’s production.
 The first three-wheeled microcar – Sulky – was produced in 1969.
 It was intended for driving without a license.
 In 1994, the first Kore 500 ATV was released.
 The Sulkycar truck and the 2011 Casalini M10 Daytona three-door microcar are popular.

 Caterham